salpida-foundation/salpida-canonical/README.md

 - **Sal-Meter Application Charter v1.0**
   https://doi.org/10.5281/zenodo.18012391

----

-## VI.
-Validation / Implementation / Build Path
+### V. Validation / Proof / Implementation Layer

-These documents show how the framework moves from claim to experiment.
+This is where the framework crosses from architecture into reproducible validation.

 - **From Theory to Implementation: CCF Applied Philosophy and the Sal-Meter Proof of Concept v1.0**
   https://doi.org/10.5281/zenodo.18475626